The Univalence Principle: Structured 1-categories

-Given a model $M$, univalence at $P_A$ means that $MP_A$ is a proposition pointwise, indicating that $MP(f)(b) = a$.
-Univalence at $P_O$ means that $MP_O(x)$ is a set with equality $ME_P$, as expected for a presheaf.
-Similarly, univalence at $A$ means that $MA(x,y)$ is a set with equality $ME$, as in a category: the additional dependency $P_A$ doesn't disrupt this since $E$ is a congruence for it as well.
+Given a model, univalence at $P_A$ means that $P_A$ is a proposition pointwise, indicating that $P(f)(b) = a$.
+Univalence at $P_O$ means that $P_O(x)$ is a set with equality $E_P$, as expected for a presheaf.
+Similarly, univalence at $A$ means that $A(x,y)$ is a set with equality $E$, as in a category: the additional dependency $P_A$ doesn't disrupt this since $E$ is a congruence for it as well.

-Finally, an indiscernibility between $x,y:MO$ consists of an indiscernibility $x\fiso y$ (hence just an isomorphism $g:x\cong y$) in the underlying category, together with a coherent bijection on values of the presheaf $MP_O(x) \cong MP_O(y)$.
-Since this ``coherence'' includes in particular respect for $P_A$, it follows by an argument similar to that of \Cref{sec:folds-cats} that it must be simply the functorial action of $g$.
+Finally, an indiscernibility between $x,y:O$ consists of an indiscernibility $x\fiso y$ (hence just an isomorphism $g:x\cong y$) in the underlying category, together with a coherent bijection on values of the presheaf $P_O(x) \cong P_O(y)$.
+Since this ``coherence'' includes in particular respect for $P_A$, it follows by an argument similar to that of \cref{sec:folds-cats} that it must be simply the functorial action of $g$.
 Thus, a univalent model of this theory is precisely a univalent category together with a presheaf on it.

-A map $f : \hom(M,N)$ of structures consists of a functor $f$ between the underlying categories (given by the components $O$, $A$, $T$, $I$, $E$) of the signature, together with a natural transformation between the presheaves specified by $M$ and $N$ (given by the components $P_O$, $P_A$, and $E_P$).
+A map $f : \hom(M,N)$ of structures consists of a functor $f$ between the underlying categories (given by the components $O$, $A$, $T$, $I$, $E$), together with a natural transformation between the presheaves specified by $M$ and $N$ (given by the components $P_O$, $P_A$, and $E_P$).
 Here, the component of $f$ on $P_A$ encodes naturality.
 If $f$ is an equivalence of structures, then its underlying functor is an equivalence; moreover essential surjectivity on the component $P_A$ implies injectivity of the underlying natural transformation, whereas on $P_O$ it implies that the natural transformation is pointwise surjective---thus it is a natural isomorphism. \end{example}

 \begin{example}[(Ana)functors; {\cite[Section~6]{MFOLDS}}] Just as we can represent functions between sets by relations, we can describe two categories and a functor between them by adding ``relations'' between their objects and morphisms: